samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 Dashboards for these indicators are included in the `dbt_project/dashboards` directory, enabling visualization of the key metrics.

-# Proof of Concept: Tracking Activity on Different Repositories
+# Proof Of Concept: Tracking Activity On Different Repositories

 This Proof of Concept (PoC) is focused on tracking activity in GitHub repositories, covering metrics like issues, pull requests, and commits.
 The aim is to gather and organize this data, analyze trends, and create visualizations in Grafana for easy insights into repo activity.

-materializations used:
+Materializations used:
 - src data -> ehpemeral (no persisting intermediate tables in the database)
 - fact and dimention tables (to be referenced across multiple models or frequently accessed)

-we will get data based
+We will get data based:
 - Issues: Opened, closed, and active issues per repo.
 - Pull Requests: Open and merged PRs.
 - Commits: Number of commits per repo.

-then model the data based on:
+Then model the data based on:
 - Fact: `fact_repo_activity` which contains Aggregated repo activity data (issues, PRs, commits, etc.).
 - Dimensions: `dim_repos`, `dim_users`, `dim_activity_types`. which will will contain metadata about the repositories, users, and activity types.

-then aggregate and visualize the data based on:
+Then aggregate and visualize the data based on:
 - Repo -> Total number of issues, PRs, and commits.
 - Time period -> Activity per day, week, or month.
 - User -> Track user activity by number of issues assigned, PRs opened, etc.

-dashboard will show repository activity:
+Then the dashboard will show repository activity:
 - Total Issues & PRs per Repo eg Bar charts to show the number of issues and PRs per repository.
 - Commits over Time eg Line charts to visualize commits per repo over time.
 - User Activity eg Pie charts for activity distribution across users (who is most active in terms of issues and PRs).